 Doctors are still trying to work out when it is best for a person to have a mini transplant.
 And which type of NHL this is best suited for.
 You might have a mini transplant as part of a clinical trial.

-Having high dose chemotherapy
+Having high dose treatment

-After your stem cell or bone marrow collection, you have high dose chemotherapy to kill any NHL cells that are left in your body.
+Before your transplant you have high dose chemotherapy.
+Some people also have radiotherapy.
+These treatments aim to kill any NHL cells that are left in your body.